CBroemse/Git-Promise-Actions-Linux/README.md

-    programming the syntax that means just the code of javascript itself via maniipulating functions in another preferred programming language reveals the logic of js ;) just writing an object from my limited perspective for the 'use-case' seems to involve 36 differnet if clauses for the syntax level that does explicitly Not involve:
+    programming the syntax that means just the code of javascript itself via maniipulating functions in another preferred programming language reveals the logic of js ;) just writing an object for the 'use-case' seems to involve 36 differnet if clauses for the syntax level that does explicitly Not involve:
       - functionality
       - politics and